-- Annual CO2 /flue gas flow monitors relative accuracy test audits (RATAs) for the six (6) selected coal units; - Quarterly CO2 CEM linearity checks for the six (6) selected coal units; - Natural gas flow meter CEMS calibration/accuracy checks for all thirteen (13) gas units; - EPA emissions collection and monitoring plan system (ECMPS) quarterly feedback reports for all nineteen (19) units; - Annual data on CO2 emissions, electricity generation (MWh), and heat input (total Btu) for all nineteen (19) units (from EPA Clean Air Markets database); - Monthly data on electricity generation (MWh) and heat input (total Btu) for seventeen (17) of the Entergyoperated units (from Entergy's Performance Monitoring and Diagnostics [PM&D] data historian database; PM&D data are not available on the combustion turbines at Acadia, and Entergy does not operate Big Cajun 2); - Monthly facility-level gas burn data for all natural gas-fired electric generation facilities (from Entergy's Gas Database, maintained by the natural gas purchasing and accounting department); - Hourly CO2 CEMS data for 2012 obtained directly from the plant's CEMS DAHS for the two units at the on-site survey visit coal-fired facility (White Bluff 1 and 2); and - Multiple days of coal burn sampling data for one (1) coal-fired unit (RS Nelson 6), and two (2) coal-fired plants (Independence and White Bluff).
+- Annual CO_2 /flue gas flow monitors relative accuracy test audits (RATAs) for the six (6) selected coal units; - Quarterly CO2 CEM linearity checks for the six (6) selected coal units; - Natural gas flow meter CEMS calibration/accuracy checks for twelve (12) of the fourteen (14) gas units;

+• U.S. Environmental Protection Agency (EPA) emissions collection and monitoring plan system (ECMPS) quarterly feedback reports for eighteen (18) units;

+• Annual data on CO2 emissions, electricity generation (MWh), heat input (total Btu), and operating time for all fifty-nine (59) Entergy units which operated in 2013 (out of the 67 total Entergy units which reported to EPA in 2013), from the EPA Clean Air Markets database;

+• Monthly data on electricity generation (MWh) and heat input (total Btu) for fifteen (15) of the Entergyoperated sampled units, from Entergy's Performance Monitoring and Diagnostics (PM&D) data historian database.
+PM&D data are not available on the recently acquired units at Hot Spring (1 and 2); Unit 3 which Entergy does not operate at Big Cajun 2; and the Waterford Units 1 and 2, which were late project-addition, site visit units.

+• Monthly facility-level gas burn data for all natural gas-fired electric generation facilities (from Entergy's Gas Database, maintained by the natural gas purchasing and accounting department);

+- Hourly CO2 CEMS data for 2013 obtained directly from the plant's CEMS DAHS for the units at the two, on-site survey visit facilities (Waterford 1 and 2, and RS Nelson 4 and 6); and - Multiple days of coal burn sampling data for one (1) coal-fired unit (RS Nelson 6), and two (2) coal-fired plants (Independence and White Bluff).

-The nineteen (19) units above that were reviewed in greater detail represented approximately 73% of Entergy's total direct CO2 emissions from power generation units, and approximately 50% of Entergy's total corporate GHG emissions, in 2012.
+The twenty (20) units above that were reviewed in greater detail represented approximately 69% of Entergy's total direct CO2 emissions from power generation units; approximately 55% of Entergy's corporate GHG stabilization commitment; and approximately 45% of Entergy's total corporate GHG emissions, in 2013.

-Organizational boundaries were verified using information contained in Entergy's SEC 10-K report for 2012, Entergy's 2011 Statistical Report and Investor Guide, Entergy's 2011 Annual Report, and Entergy's inventory list of generation assets.
-As described in Entergy's GHG Inventory Management Planning and Reporting Document (IMPRD), Entergy GHG emissions inventory boundaries are determined on an equity share basis (i.e., the percent equity share of those facilities owned by Entergy which Entergy owns jointly with other companies) which was used to calculate the GHG emissions in the inventory database for this category.
-These equity share values in the GHG inventory were cross-checked against the data provided in the IMPRD, and Entergy's statistical and 10-K reports.
+Organizational boundaries were verified using information contained in Entergy's SEC 10-K report for 2013 Entergy's 2012 Statistical Report and Investor Guide, Entergy's 2012 Annual Report, and Entergy's inventory list of generation assets.
+As described in Entergy's IMPRD, Entergy GHG emissions inventory boundaries are determined on an equity share basis (i.e., the percent equity share of those facilities owned by Entergy which Entergy owns jointly with other companies) which was used to calculate the GHG emissions in the inventory database for this category.
+These equity share values in the GHG inventory were cross-checked against the data provided in the IMPRD, and Entergy's statistical and annual reports.

-CEMS reports supplied by Entergy were checked against both the GHG emissions data in their GHG inventory spreadsheet database, and the EPA Clean Air Markets' air monitoring program data (AMPD) database, for the nineteen (19) above selected units.
-Monthly and annual CO2 CEMS reports were generated by ICF from queries of the AMPD database, and were checked and confirmed against the data for those nineteen (19) sampled units as reported in Entergy's GHG emissions inventory spreadsheets.
+CEMS reports supplied by Entergy were checked against both the GHG emissions data in their GHG inventory spreadsheets, and the EPA Clean Air Markets' air monitoring program data (AMPD) database, for the twenty (20) above selected units.
+Monthly and annual CO_2 CEMS reports were generated by ICF from queries of the AMPD database, and were checked and confirmed against the data for those twenty (20) sampled units as reported in Entergy's GHG emissions inventory spreadsheets.
 Annual AMPD database query report results for all Entergy fossil generation units were checked and confirmed against the Entergy GHG Inventory spreadsheets.